Moving vs. Keeping Your Kitchen Plumbing Layout

 | Major remodel with new layout, island, gas work | 10 – 20+ weeks total |

-For context on how plumbing complexity compares across different types of builds, see our new construction plumbing guide and plumbing for home additions.
+For context on how plumbing complexity compares across different types of builds, see our plumbing for home additions and ADU plumbing requirements guides.

 How Plumbing Decisions Shape Your Overall Budget

-When all plumbing work is factored in — fixture relocation, pipe upgrades, island plumbing, gas lines, and permits — it's not uncommon for plumbing to represent 10–20% of a total kitchen remodel budget.
-On a $50,000 remodel, that's $5,000–$10,000 in plumbing alone.
+When all plumbing work is factored in (fixture relocation, pipe upgrades, island plumbing, gas lines, and permits), it's common for plumbing to represent 5 to 15% of a total kitchen remodel budget, tilting toward the higher end when major relocations or gas work are involved.
+On a $40,000 mid-range remodel, that's $2,000 to $6,000 in plumbing alone.

 Frequently Asked Questions

-How much does it cost to move a kitchen sink during a remodel?
+How much does it cost to move a kitchen sink during a remodel in 2026?

-Moving a kitchen sink costs between $500 and $1,500 for a minor shift along the same wall, and $1,500 to $5,000 or more for a major relocation across the room or to an island.
-These estimates cover labor and materials but exclude wall or floor repairs, permit fees, and finishing work.
+Moving a kitchen sink typically costs $1,500 to $4,000 for a minor shift along the same wall, and $3,000 to $6,500 or more for a major relocation across the room or to an island.
+These 2026 estimates cover labor and materials but exclude wall or floor repairs, permit fees, and finishing work.
 The cost rises significantly on slab foundations, where concrete must be broken to access the drain line.
 Always get multiple licensed plumber quotes before finalizing your layout decisions.

 Do I need a permit to move plumbing in a kitchen remodel?